-The South East New Energy (SENE) is a £6.4 million project, led by the University of East London and part funded by the European Regional Development Fund (ERDF).
-The project aims to help businesses decarbonise their operations and learn more about how we can remove the barriers to rapid decarbonisation.
+The South East New Energy (SENE) was a £6.4 million project, led by the University of East London and part funded by the European Regional Development Fund (ERDF).
+The project aimed to help businesses decarbonise their operations and learn more about how we can remove the barriers to rapid decarbonisation.
 These changes are vital to meet the UK’s government target of net-zero by 2050.

-South East New Energy is a research collaboration project.
-The European Regional Development Fund are funding the research.
-The project covers Essex, Kent, and East Sussex.
-Our goal is to understand and remove the barriers that prevent us rapidly decarbonising our communities, buildings, transport and lives.
+South East New Energy was a research collaboration project funded by the European Regional Development Fund.
+The project covered Essex, Kent, and East Sussex with goals to understand and remove the barriers that prevent us rapidly decarbonising our communities, buildings, transport and lives.

-We will work with business, councils, communities, organisations, households and individuals to:
+We worked with businesses, councils, communities, organisations, households and individuals to:

 - Develop and execute Net-Zero action plans